 Types of non sequitur

-“All people who have been baptized in a Christian church will be saved.
-I am baptized, therefore I will be saved.”
-Often the lack of arguments in favor of the conclusion does not lead to a general premise, even if it is true.
+“All people who have been baptised in a Christian church will be saved.
+I am baptised, therefore I will be saved.”
+Often the lack of arguments in favour of the conclusion does not lead to a general premise, even if it is true.
 In this case, the premise is not true, but the conclusion may be true.
 Again, this depends on the missing steps in the argument.